RB-BUILDER08/Game-on-screen/README.md

 # Game-on-screen
-This game is a ellipse then you move the mouse and more ellipses is crating
+You move the mouse and then some circles come off the mouse and it looks great as a wallpaper.